 The Lang or Langza Gompa

-Lang, the ancient village temple is a seat of great significance for locals as it is believed that all the deities of Spiti Valley reside here, like a spiritual nerve center of the valley.
+Lang, the ancient village temple is a seat of great significance for locals as they believe that all the deities of Spiti Valley reside here, like a spiritual nerve center of the valley.
 Also, known as Langza Gompa.

 Langza Village Fossil Hunting

 Langza is a treasure trove for the archaeology researchers.
 Several locations at Pin valley and Spiti valley are rich in the marine fossil.
 Among these places, Langza is one where these fossils are easily discoverable and the village has a high concentration of Ammonites – a kind of fossils.

 Most visible at Langza, ammonites are spiral-shaped fossils dating back to the late Jurassic era.
 They became extinct during the same period when dinosaurs did.
 There is a chaudua (local name for fossils) center in the village.
 You might see little kids or local shops selling these fossils to you for anything between Rs 10 – 100.